 This course is a capstone for the Biomedical Program.
 Introduction to Bioethics explores some of the most difficult and fascinating moral challenges we face in health, medicine, and emerging technologies.
-Throughout, the focus is on moral questions regarding how decisions in these domains are made.
+Throughout, the focus is on moral guestions regarding how decisions in these domains are made.
 This course is modeled after a course taught at the Kennedy School of Ethics, Georgetown University.
 The Senior Capstone project preparation and presentation are embedded within this class.
 This course is mandatory during senior year in order to graduate from the TCHS Biomedical Program unless there is a serious scheduling conflict that precludes enrollment.
 Students must have Program Coordinator permission to opt out.

-Must be enrolled in the Biomedical Program and have completed at least 3 classes under the Biomedical umbrella of classes prior to the senior year.
+PREREQUISITE: Must be enrolled in the Biomedical Program and have completed at least 3 classes under the Biomedical umbrella of classes prior to the senior year; See page 4 for other prerequisites